r-lyeh-archived/DrEcho/README.md

 ======

 - Dr Echo to spice your terminal up.
 Written in C++11.
-- Dr Echo is MIT licensed.
+- Dr Echo is BOOST licensed.

 ### API